n0-computer/iroh-tor-transport/README.md

 ## What is iroh-tor?

-`iroh-tor` provides:

-- helpers for Tor v3 hidden services (key conversion, control port helpers)
-- a framed packet protocol for streaming packets over Tor
-- a custom iroh user transport that uses Tor streams
+`iroh-tor` provides a custom iroh user transport that routes packets over Tor hidden services.
+Given only an iroh `EndpointId`, it derives the corresponding `.onion` address and connects through the Tor network.

 ## Getting started